vietlq/rtools/rtools-traits/README.md

-# rtools
+# rtools-traits

-Rtools is a type traits library for command line tools.
+`rtools-traits` is a type traits library for command line tools.
 It defines basic operations for line-by-line operations.